10 Astrophotography Tips to Shoot Photos of the Night Sky

-Pro-tip: Carry a minimum of 3 charged batteries at all times if you’re headed out for a night shoot.
+As a rule of thumb, you should carry a minimum of 3 charged batteries at all times if you’re headed out for a night shoot.
 It’s common to spend up to two hours shooting, and you can easily burn through that many depending on the air temperature and length of your exposures.

 Exposure: Capturing the Astrophoto You Want

-If you’re not familiar with the exposure triangle, check out this helpful resource from popular photography website Fstoppers.
+If you’re not familiar with the exposure triangle, check out this helpful resource from the popular photography website Fstoppers.
 It explains that in all photos, you must balance the shutter speed, aperture, and ISO to capture the right amount of light for the right amount of time.

 When you reduce the light in astrophotography, it’s even more imperative that you understand how changing each of these variables will affect your photos.
 Read on to learn some quick tips about each, plus how to focus your camera for night photography.